 Another big change on WordPress was going from the classic to the block editor.
 I hated the block editor when the switch occurred.
 I was sure I would always look to see if I could write in the classis editor instead.
 Now, the block editor seems like the norm to me and I have no issue with using it to write.
 If they changed it at this point I would probably be mad I was losing the block editor.

 WordPress isn’t the only social media site that changes.
 Facebook has changed to newsfeed multiple times and every time they do everyone complains and wants the old one back.
-Eventually everyone gets used to the new feed and then they complain when it is changed again and want to go back to the one they complained about when it was released.
-Twitter has the same issue with change The only change I want reversed is the algorithm deciding what I see.
-I always keep Twitter set to “see recent tweets first” an wish it was easy to do that on Facebook.
-I don’t want to see 3 day old posts you think I missed.
+Eventually, everyone gets used to the new feed and then they complain when it is changed again and want to go back to the one they complained about when it was released.
+Twitter has the same issue with change The only change I want to be reversed is the algorithm deciding what I see.
+I always keep Twitter set to “see recent tweets first” and wish it was easy to do that on Facebook.
+I don’t want to see 3-day old posts you think I missed.
 I want to see what people are posting today.
 I can deal with a different look as long as the function is what I want.

 Generally, most people have trouble dealing with change even if it is a small change.
 We like to live in our comfort zone.
 Life is easier there.
 We can’t stop change in real life.
 We get older.
 Our kids get older.
 Businesses open.
 Businesses close.
 Time passes.
 We don’t want change in our online experience.
 It is an escape and changes there remind us that change is inevitable.
 That’s not what we want from our escape.